 Review_2 Daigo Onozuka

-He is a member of the STEEP editorial team.
-He has been skiing since he was two years old, with a total of nearly 30 years of experience.
-After alpine skiing, he moved into the world of freeskiing.
-Like Kono, he test-rode a RIPSTICK for work, fell in love with it, and bought one.
+A member of the STEEP editorial team.
+Has been skiing since the age of two, for nearly 30 years.
+After alpine skiing, moved into the world of freeskiing.
+Like Kono, she tried out RIPSTICK skis for work, became hooked, and purchased a pair.

-Model used: RIPSTICK 106 (164) (binding position recommended by the manufacturer).
+Model used: RIPSTICK 106 (164) (Binding position manufacturer recommended)

 ■ Impression of hardness (1 = soft ⇔ 5 = hard)